pfaffelh/pdf_form/README.md

 In order to use this data for yet another pdf_form (`p6w_leer.pdf` here), we first fill in this form for creating a template.
 This is `p6w_vorlage.pdf`.
 Once we have this template, use
 ```
-python3 fill_excel.py -o data_for_einstellungen.xls -p p6w_vorlage.pdf
+python3 fill_excel.py -o data.xls -p p6w_vorlage.pdf
 ```
 in order to obtain an excel-file with the corresponding field names.
 This Excel file can now be updated using data from `data_from_bewerbungen.xls`.
-(It is allowed to delete columns from this file.)
+(It is allowed to delete columns from `data.xls` in order to get this file.)
 Once this is done, use
 ```
 python3 fill_pdf.py p6w_leer.pdf -f data_for_einstellungen.xls -s Name
 ```